computationalprivacy/bandicoot/docs/data_integrity.rst

 ==============

-Collecting mobile phone metadata can lead to corrupted data: wrong format, faulty files, empty periods of time or missing users, *etc.* bandicoot will not try to fix corrupted data, but however let you handle such situations by:
+Occasionally, records in CDR and collected mobile phone metadata can be
+corrupted: wrong format, faulty files, empty periods of time, missing users, *etc.* bandicoot will not attempt to correct errors as this might lead to incorrect analysis.
+It will instead:

-1. warning you when importing data,
+1. warn you when you attempt to import corrupted data,
-2. removing faulty records,
+2. remove faulty records,
-3. adding more than 30 reporting variables when exporting indicators.
+3. report more than 30 variables warning you of potential issues when exporting indicators.

 Warnings at import
 ------------------

-By default, :meth:`~bandicoot.io.read_csv` logs six warnings to the standard output:
+By default, :meth:`~bandicoot.io.read_csv` reports six warnings to the standard output:

-1. when an attribute path is given, but no attributes are loaded (which can occur when the path is wrong, or the attribute file empty),
+1. when an *attribute path* is given but no attributes could be loaded, e.g. because the path is wrong or because the attribute file is empty,
-2. a recharges path given, but no recharges loaded,
+2. when a *recharges_path* is given but no recharges could be loaded,
-3. the percentage of records missing a location when positive,
-4. the number of antennas missing a location (when an antenna file was provided)
+3. the percentage of records that do not contain location informationwhen an antenna file is provided, the number of antennas missing location information
-5. the percentage of duplicated records (which can happen when databases are mixed together)
+4. the percentage of duplicated records
-6. the percentage of calls with an overlap of more than 5 minutes
+5. the percentage of calls with an overlap of more than 5 minutes

 Removal of faulty records
 -------------------------

-When loading a CSV file containing records, bandicoot filters out lines with wrong values, and keeps the count of ignored lines in the :class:`~bandicoot.core.User` object:
+bandicoot will automatically remove faulty records and will report the number of ignored records (also available in the :class:`~bandicoot.core.User` Object):

 .. code-block:: python